A Utility Score Framework for Dose Optimization Studies with Binary Efficacy-Safety Endpoints: Sample Size Determination

 \paragraph{Two-sample Log-Rank Test:} At $\rho_c=0$, the two-sample log-rank test closely tracked the nominal $\alpha$ level (mean 0.0254, or $1.02\times$).
 However, it exhibited higher inflation than the landmark and one-sample tests, rising to 0.0321 ($1.28 \times$) at $\rho_c=0.7$.
-This is because the two-sample log-rank test uses the full survival time distribution without structural conservatism, making it both the most powerful test for detecting hazard differences and the most sensitive to selection bias under the null \citep{harrington1982class}.
-The plug-in estimator of the two-sample log-rank is is tightly calibrated as compared with the observed value, and the direction of approximation error depends on the efficacy--survival correlation (83\% conservative at $\rho_c = 0.7$, 8\% at $\rho_c = 0.3$, 0\% at $\rho_c = 0$).
+This is because the two-sample log-rank test uses the full distribution of event times rather than a dichotomized landmark or a convexity-prone hazard estimate, so it has no structural mechanism that suppresses rejection.
+The same sensitivity that makes it the most powerful test for detecting true hazard differences also makes it the most responsive to selection-induced shifts under the null \citep{harrington1982class}.
+The plug-in estimator of the two-sample log-rank test closely tracks the observed value, and the direction of approximation error depends on the efficacy--survival correlation (83\% conservative at $\rho_c = 0.7$, 8\% at $\rho_c = 0.3$, 0\% at $\rho_c = 0$).

 \paragraph{Two-sample Cox Score Test:} The Cox score test, based on the partial likelihood score statistic, showed the highest inflation among all four TTE tests: mean observed Type~I error of 0.0325 ($1.30\times$) at $\rho_c = 0.7$, 0.0284 ($1.14\times$) at $\rho_c = 0.3$, and 0.0256 ($1.02\times$) at $\rho_c = 0$.
 These rates are slightly higher than those of the log-rank test at each correlation level, consistent with the score test's different weighting of events across time.
-The plugin estimator is approximately unbiased but mildly anti-conservative, with mean underestimation of 0.0001 at $\rho_c = 0.7$ (conservative in 33\% of scenarios), 0.0005 at $\rho_c = 0.3$ (0\%), and 0.0005 at $\rho_c = 0$ (0\%).
+The plugin estimator is approximately unbiased but slightly anti-conservative, with mean underestimation of 0.0001 at $\rho_c = 0.7$ (conservative in 33\% of scenarios), 0.0005 at $\rho_c = 0.3$ (0\%), and 0.0005 at $\rho_c = 0$ (0\%).
 In practice, the maximum underestimation is less than 0.001 across all scenarios.